Agent OS Architecture

 Life is an Agent Operating System written in Rust.
 It provides the runtime, persistence, regulation, finance, and networking infrastructure for autonomous AI agents.
 The name reflects the ambition: creating artificial life from computational primitives.

-The system is organized as a Rust workspace with 10 subsystems, totaling over 130,000 lines of Rust.
+The system is organized as a Rust workspace with 12 active subsystems across 139 crates, totaling over 286,062 lines of Rust.
 All crates use Rust 2024 Edition with MSRV 1.85 (the Spaces WASM module uses Rust 2021 Edition as required by SpacetimeDB).

 Biological analogy